jyrw/tp/docs/UserGuide.md

 ## <u>Setting up Dash</u>

-Whether you're using Windows or macOS, the steps for installation are the same.
+On most modern operating systems like Windows or macOS, the steps for installation are the same.

 1. Ensure you have Java `11` or above installed in your Computer.
    [Not sure what Java is?
 Click here!](https://java.com/en/download/help/download_options.html)

 2. Download the latest `dash.jar` from [this website](https://github.com/AY2122S1-CS2103T-W15-2/tp/releases/tag/v1.4).

-3. Copy the file to the folder you want to use as the _home folder_ for Dash, which is where your data is stored.
+3. Put the `dash.jar` file in the folder you want to use as the _home folder_ for Dash.
+This is where your data will be stored.
    -  _We suggest creating a folder called "Dash" and putting the `dash.jar` file inside it.
 You can place this folder wherever you want.
 Next, we recommend that you create a shortcut for Dash by right-clicking on the `dash.jar` file.
 On Windows, click on the `Create Shortcut` option while on macOS, click on `Make Alias`.
 You can then put